lehuy299/BadmintonApp/HomeworkDay3TeamD-1.md

   * __success__: SuccessCode + Cancel Successful
   * __error__:if fail
 	 the cancelBooking is rejected because the player cancels after the deadline (before 24h of the starting-time).
-*_Testing_:
+* __Testing__:
--testcancelBookingsuccess: If input parameter bookingID is valid and startTime of the booking must be more than 24 hours counting from the time customer want to cancel.
+  * __testcancelBookingsuccess__: If input parameter bookingID is valid and startTime of the booking must be more than 24 hours counting from the time customer want to cancel.
--testcancelBookingbookingID: error if bookingId is incorrect or not existed.
+  * __testcancelBookingbookingID__: error if bookingId is incorrect or not existed.
--testcancelBooking24hoursless: error if the startTime of the booking is less than 24 hours from the cancelling time.
+  * __testcancelBooking24hoursless__: error if the startTime of the booking is less than 24 hours from the cancelling time.

 ### _getPlayerBooking_
 * __Description__: for a given playerID, date and city, view all the bookings for that day
 * __security/caller__: Badminton Players/Staff